The Newer College Dataset: Handheld LiDAR, Inertial and Vision with Ground Truth: Ground Truth

 \section{Ground Truth}

-The ground truth poses of our dataset are obtained with an approach whose core uses Iterative Closest Point (ICP), a well-known method for registration of 3D shapes~\cite{besl1992method}.
+The ground truth poses of this dataset are obtained with an approach whose core uses Iterative Closest Point (ICP), a well-known method for registration of 3D shapes~\cite{besl1992method}.
 When provided with a prior pose from which the point clouds are captured, ICP minimizes the Euclidean distance between closest points, namely correspondences, to iteratively compute the relative displacement between the reading cloud and the reference cloud.
 The former refers to the cloud which is intended to be registered with the latter.

 To provide the prior map of our dataset, we use a survey-grade 3D imaging laser scanner, Leica BLK360\footnote{ https://leica-geosystems.com/en-gb/products/laser-scanners/scanners\\/blk360 } (\figref{fig:rooster-blk} (bottom)).
 For the New College environment with approximately the size of 135$\times$225~m$^2$, 47 static point clouds were captured to fully map the area.
 This took over 8 hours.
 The capture locations were decided to be closer together in the Parkland due to foliage and less structured features.
 All the point clouds were matched with over 90$\%$ of inliers.
 The fully merged map is seen in~\figref{fig:teaser} (top).
-According to the Leica BLK360 datasheet\footnotemark[\getcountref{note3}], the achievable accuracy for 3D points in the map is 6 mm at range 10 m and 8 mm at range 20 meters.
-Hence, we can conclude that the accuracy of point in our entire map is better than 1 cm since the distance of all the points in the map is no more than 20 meters from the scanning stations.
+According to the Leica BLK360 datasheet\footref{note3}], the achievable accuracy for 3D points in the map is 6 mm at range 10 m and 8 mm at range 20 m.
+Hence, we can conclude that the accuracy of the majority of points of the entire map is better than 1 cm since the range of the points (in the Quad, Mid-Section and the perimeter of the Parkland) in the map is no more than 20 meters from at least one of the scanning stations.
 The final map consists of about 290 million points.